wgmfisch-appdev/omnicalc-actions/README.md

 Here's how it should work:

 - If I visit `/colorize`, I should see a form that has a single input which lets me enter the URL of a black and white image.
-You can use [https://cdn.vox-cdn.com/uploads/chorus_asset/file/4863353/grantpark-1.0.jpg](https://cdn.vox-cdn.com/uploads/chorus_asset/file/4863353/grantpark-1.0.jpg) as an example.
-The smaller the image, the better.
-Try not to go beyond 800x800px.
+    - We aren't going to implement file uploads right now (that will come in Week 8), so the image should already be hosted somewhere on the internet.
+    - You can use [this URL](https://uc460917f867c9b2f59b57dcfbd4.dl.dropboxusercontent.com/cd/0/inline/AaPsNR45RldfeKp38IJWsUPyvT4RcOo1_-DUwSAYPHsbsCAyVWHESL2JdLS6CJUAmk0-o7G3EyuvNZ4f7mcHAnp7cFwKwa_XbGLNIXgZe6woUSIgI2xQCreQh8oGwo8AVac/file#) if you want to, or find a different one.
+    - If you want to use one of your own photos (a family photo, for example), you can [use Dropbox to get a URL for it[(https://cantonbecker.com/etcetera/2014/how-to-directly-link-or-embed-dropbox-images/)].
+    - Smaller images are better, at least while you are testing your code, because colorizing a black and white image is hard (almost magic)!
+It takes a long time.
+Once you get everything working, you can replace with a larger version.
 - The input should have a label of `Image URL` and the button you click to submit the form should be called `Colorize`.
-- When the form is submitted, I should see a colorized version of the original black and white picture
+- When the form is submitted, I should see a colorized version of the original black and white picture.

-The API needs a bit of time to do it's work, so expect it to take about 30 seconds or so for the request to complete.

-Visit the [Image Colorization page](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization), and use the instructions at the bottom of the page as a starting point to integrate the API in your controller.

-We've copied over a version of the instructions for you in the code below.
-You'll still need to replace the hardcoded input with dynamic input coming in from user-submitted forms.
+**Note:** Due to the 30 seconds or so it takes to colorize a photo, we've hardcoded the output in the target — it doesn't actually change based on the input URL.
+You'll have to make your own app work if you want to colorize your own image!

+As usual, we would get started by visiting the docs for the API and finding the Ruby section: [Image Colorization page](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization).
+Here is the key bit:

 ```
 input = {